 Here is a look at some of the top racquets that older players will find comfortable and effective to use.
 Racquets by HEAD and E-Force are particularly popular for older players.

-HEAD i.165 is good for older players who are returning to racquetball or switching over from powerful play to more controlled play.
+HEAD i.165 is good for older players who are returning to racquetball or switching over from power play to more controlled play.
 The racquet offers a medium swingweight of 157 kg x cm² that will give you a balance between control and power.
 When it’s unstrung, the i.165 weighs 165 grams.
 The strung weight is a weighty 184 grams that is comfortable to play powerful shots with, without straining too much.

 Another important factor to consider is the balance.
 The racquet has a 7 point head heavy design.
 The heavier head has a stiffer frame that is able to absorb impact, protect your arm from injury and deliver power in your shots.
 The head size is 103 sq. inches in a teardrop shape.
 The teardrop shape has a smaller sweet spot than the quadraform shape.
 However, the string bed has a 16 by 19 pattern that is one of the common string patterns in racquets today.